Pathoschild/StardewXnbHack/README.md

     StardewXnbHack 1.0.0 for Windows.zip/
        StardewXnbHack.exe
     ```
-3. Compile it on Linux or Mac, and create two zip files like this:
+3. Compile it on Linux or macOS, and create two zip files like this:
     ```
     StardewXnbHack 1.0.0 for Linux.zip/
        StardewXnbHack.exe
        StardewXnbHack.sh

-    StardewXnbHack 1.0.0 for MacOS.zip/
+    StardewXnbHack 1.0.0 for macOS.zip/
        StardewXnbHack.command
        StardewXnbHack.exe
     ```